ottobonilla95/elevaite-test/README.md

 ### Python Setup

-Python programs and packages are (mostly) co-located in the `elevaite_backend` directory
+Python apps and packages are located in the `python_apps` and `python_packages` directories respectively.

 ## Branch Strategy